-Which of your or your competitor’s articles are shared the most?
+Which of your competitors’ content is being shared the most?
 And why is that?
-Get bulk data about social interactions for your URL dataset easily with Marketing Miner.
+Marketing Miner makes it easy to get bulk social media share data for your URL dataset.

-Miner Social signals goes through your URL dataset and inquires on each social network for those URL.
-From this, it gets data on a number of shares and other social interactions, that you can use for your further content analysis.
+Social Signals miner goes through your set of URLs, crawling each social network to find these URLs.
+This provides data on a number of shares and other social interactions that you can use for further content audit.

-You can use social signals mostly to analyze your content and to determine which of your articles or other landing pages are shared the most on social networks.
+You can use social signals primarily to analyze your content and determine which of your articles or other landing pages are being shared the most on social networks.

-In addition, you can also spy on your competition and get inspired by their most shareable content on Facebook or LinkedIn.
+You can also spy on your competitors and get inspired by their most shared content on Facebook, Pinterest, or LinkedIn.

 An even better option would be to insert the entire Sitemap (if you have it).
 To do so, click on the Import From URL section in the left sidebar.

-You will see only the first 200 records of the total URLs in the output.
-Therefore, we recommend downloading the output as an Excel file and then analyzing the results directly there.
+You will see only the first 200 records of the total URLs in Marketing Miner’s dashboard.
+That is why we recommend that you download the report as an Excel file and then analyze the results directly in Excel.

 - Facebook shares: Number of URL shares on Facebook.